alaingalvan/a-trip-through-the-graphics-pipeline-book/chapter11-stream-out.md

 As in the NULL GS case, SO works on primitives, not individual vertices – that is, the strips you output in the GS get expanded out to full lines or triangles before they get into SO.

-### Tracking output size
+## Tracking output size

 There’s another issue here: we don’t necessarily know how much output data is going to be produced from SO.
 For GS, this comes about because each GS invocation may produce a variable number of output primitives; but even in the simpler VS case, as soon as indexed primitives are involved, the app might slip some "primitive cut" indices in there that influence how many primitives actually get written.
 This is a problem if we then want to draw from that SO buffer later, because we don’t know how many vertices are actually in there!
 We do have an upper bound – the maximum capacity of the buffer as created – but that’s it.
 Now, this could be resolved using some kind of query mechanism, but once you think it through, that seems fairly backwards: at the point we’re using the SO buffer for drawing, we obviously do know how many primitives we actually wrote – the SO unit needs to keep track of its current output position, after all!
 If we employed some query mechanism, we would end up transporting that single 32-bit value back over the bus to the driver, which passes it on to the API, which passes it on to the app – which then immediately dispatches another draw, going through all the layers again in the opposite direction.

 So that’s not how it’s solved.
 Instead, there’s `DrawAuto`.
 The idea is very simple – the GPU already knows how many valid vertices it actually wrote to the output buffer; the SO unit keeps track of that while it’s writing, and the final counter is also kept in memory (along with the buffer) since the app may render to a SO buffer in multiple passes.
 This counter is then used for DrawAuto, instead of having the app submit an explicit count itself – simplifying things considerably and avoiding the costly round-trip completely.
 Note that this query mechanism does exist – both for checking the number of vertices written and to determine whether an overflow occurred.
 But it’s not on the critical path for rendering from SO buffers, which makes things a lot simpler for driver developers.

 And that’s it for SO, really.
 Not really a lot of HW info in this one, and not really a super-interesting topic from a pipeline perspective, which is why it took me so long to finish; sorry about that.
-Next up is Tessellation – this should be a lot quicker, since it’s a fun topic 😄
+Next up is Tessellation – this should be a lot quicker, since it’s a fun topic.